Daniel Scott (lexicographer): Family

+His nephews were Joseph Nicol Scott and Thomas Scott; Elizabeth Scott was his niece.

 Works

 His anonymous ‘Essay’ (1725) on the doctrine of the Trinity attempted a middle way between Samuel Clarke and Daniel Waterland, but may have satisfied nobody except Job Orton.
 The first edition of the ‘Essay’ is said to have been bought up and suppressed by Edmund Gibson, bishop of London.
 In notes to his version (1741) of St. Matthew, he makes a point of proving that Hebraisms of the New Testament have their parallels in classical Greek, and improved John Mill's collection of various readings, especially by a more accurate citation of oriental versions; Doddridge, his personal friend, in his ‘Family Expositor,’ refers to Scott's notes.
 His labours as a lexicographer were encouraged by Secker and Butler, to whom he dedicated the two volumes of his appendix to Henricus Stephanus's ‘Thesaurus’.
 The letter A, which fills more than half the first volume, is the only part printed as originally drawn up, the remainder being condensed.